Budapest Airport Guide 2026: Terminals & Transport

 Best for Families and Groups

 Once you have three or more people, the calculus shifts.
-A taxi to the centre at ~10,000 HUF split three ways costs roughly the same per person as the bus but delivers you to your front door, handles everyone’s luggage, and doesn’t require anyone to stand in the aisle for 35 minutes.
-Bolt often offers a slightly better fare than a metered taxi for groups, with the added benefit of a fixed price shown before you confirm.
-For larger families, a miniBUD shuttle pre-booked online offers door-to-door service — though the multiple-drop-off route means it’s slower than a direct taxi.
+A taxi to the centre at ~14,000–17,000 HUF split three or four ways closes most of the gap on the bus fare, delivers you to your front door, handles everyone’s luggage, and doesn’t require anyone to stand in the aisle for 35 minutes.
+Bolt shows you a fixed price before you confirm, which is worth something when you are tired and outnumbered by suitcases.
+For larger families, a miniBUD shuttle pre-booked online offers door-to-door service, though the multiple-drop-off route means it’s slower than a direct taxi.

 Best for Business Travellers

 Regulated taxi or Bolt, every time.
-The Főtaxi or City Taxi from the official rank costs ~9,000–12,000 HUF to most central addresses, offers a receipt, has a fixed-rate zone system so there are no surprises, and gets you into a clean, air-conditioned vehicle with enough boot space for a rolling case.
-If your company uses Bolt for Business, the app works seamlessly at BUD — confirm the pick-up zone is designated for rideshare before ordering.
+Főtaxi holds the exclusive concession at the airport rank and runs ~14,000–17,000 HUF to most central addresses (the tariff rose on 1 August 2026: the city decree sets a 2,100 HUF base fare that replaces the standard 1,300 HUF base whenever the airport is the pickup or the destination, then 520 HUF/km and 130 HUF/minute), offers a receipt, runs the same city-set meter as every other Budapest taxi, so there is nothing to negotiate, and puts you in a clean, air-conditioned car with enough boot space for a rolling case.
+If your company uses Bolt for Business, the app works seamlessly at BUD, confirm the pick-up zone is designated for rideshare before ordering.
 A metered taxi with a receipt is the most universally expensable option.

 What to Do If You Miss Your Bus or Transfer

 First: don’t panic.
-The 100E runs every 10–20 minutes during operating hours — you won’t wait long.
+In the daytime the 100E runs every 6–10 minutes, so you won’t wait long.
 If you’ve missed a pre-booked miniBUD transfer, contact the desk in the arrivals hall immediately and they will rebook you onto the next available slot.
-If you’ve missed a private transfer, call the driver directly or contact the booking company — most have a 15-minute grace period built in.
-If the 100E bus has finished its daily service (after ~23:00) and you have no alternative arranged, your options are a regulated taxi from the official rank or a Bolt ride booked via the app.
+If you’ve missed a private transfer, call the driver directly or contact the booking company, most have a 15-minute grace period built in.
+The 100E runs 0–24, so even a late landing has a bus, just a less frequent one (roughly every 30–40 minutes at night).
+If you would rather not wait, a regulated Főtaxi from the official rank or a Bolt ride booked via the app gets you moving faster.
 What to do if you miss the airport bus in Budapest is simpler than it sounds: go to the taxi rank, confirm the price to your destination before getting in, and pay by card if possible.

 📍 miniBUD Shuttle Desk